6 minutes read

 No business can manage currency risk without understanding where its exposures exist, and what it currently does to protect itself from volatility (if anything).

-Start by assessing your business goals and how they are impacted by currency exposures.
+Start by assessing your business goals and how currency exposures affect them.
 Speak to a range of people in your business to get different perspectives on what is and isn’t working.

-At this stage it can be beneficial to use a monitoring and analysis tool that evaluates your upcoming invoices against real-time exchange rates, to highlight where profits are exposed.
+At this stage, it can be beneficial to use a monitoring and analysis tool that evaluates your upcoming invoices against real-time exchange rates to highlight where margins are exposed.
 Such a tool will also show the cost of these invoices in your local currency.

 With an understanding of your business objectives and a handle on the local currency cost of your foreign invoices, you have the power to start making informed decisions.

-Define some goals specific to managing currency risk.
-This could include defining a target exchange rate to help achieve your desired margins or determining what percentage of a payment to protect from currency fluctuation.
+Define some goals specific to managing FX risk.
+This could include defining a target exchange rate to help achieve your desired margins or determining what percentage of a business-to-business (B2B) payment to protect from currency fluctuation.

-Working with an FX specialist will help to identify the best tools for the individual requirements of your business.
-Most businesses use a combination of tools, which could include:
+Working with an FX specialist, like the ones at Convera, will help to identify the best tools for the individual requirements of your business.
+Most businesses use a combination of tools, which could include forward contracts, FX options, and others.

 Forward contracts

-A financial agreement between two parties that allows them to lock in an exchange rate for specific date in the future.
+A forward contract is a financial agreement between two parties that allows them to lock in an exchange rate for specific date in the future.
 This provides a business with certainty about the exchange rate it will receive or pay on a specific transaction.
-In turn this allows the business to manage its cash flow more accurately.
-Forward contracts are the most common hedging tool used by businesses.
+In turn, this allows the business to manage its cash flow more accurately.
+Forward contracts are the most common FX risk management tool used by businesses.

 FX options

-Natural hedge This involves matching incoming payments against outgoing cash flows in the same currency to help reduce the amount of net exposure.
-Internal hedging isn’t always practical, however, because timing issues can replace currency risk with alternative forms of uncertainty.
+A natural hedge involves matching incoming payments against outgoing cash flows in the same currency to help reduce the amount of net exposure.
+Internal hedging isn’t always practical, because timing issues can replace FX risk with alternative forms of uncertainty.

 Regularly monitor FX rates and market trends to identify potential risks.
 This will help your business make informed decisions about operations and strategies to mitigate the impact of currency volatility.
 Identifying shortfalls and building on successes is vital.
 You might want to formalize this refinement process by aligning reviews with financial reporting periods.

-Stay focused on your core business by establishing relationships with specialists that can support your FX risk strategy.
-Markets evolve rapidly and most businesses lack the resources to stay abreast of developments.
-Working with a specialist in the field will help ensure your business gets up-to-date analyses of currency movements, and support for building a risk strategy that’s right for your business.
+Stay focused on your core business by establishing relationships with FX specialists who can support your currency risk strategy.
+Markets evolve rapidly while most businesses lack the resources to stay abreast of developments.
+Working with a specialist in the field will help ensure your business gets up-to-date analyses of currency movements and support for building a risk strategy that’s right for your business.

-* When selecting the right tool for your business it’s important to remember that derivative financial instruments may expose a business to risk if cover is no longer required.
-These types of financial instruments may be suitable if the business has a high level of understanding and accepts the risks associated with derivative financial instruments that involve foreign exchange and related markets.
-If your business is not confident about understanding derivative financial instruments, or foreign exchange and related markets, it is strongly suggested you seek independent advice before making the decision to use these instruments.
+* Convera’s hedging products are derivative financial instruments which may expose you to risk should the underlying exposure you are hedging cease to exist.
+They may be suitable if you have a high level of understanding and accept the risks associated with derivative financial instruments that involve foreign exchange and related markets.
+If you are not confident about your understanding of derivative financial instruments, or foreign exchange and related markets, we strongly suggest you seek independent advice before making the decision to use these instruments.